 A vaccine is a biological preparation

-that improves immunity to a particular disease.
+that stimulates immunity to a particular pathogen.
 A vaccine typically contains an agent that resembles a disease-causing microorganism

 and is often made from weakened or killed forms of the microbe or its toxins.
 The agent stimulates the body’s immune system to recognize it as foreign, destroy it, and ”remember” it, so that the immune system